Warner Bros. looking for extras in the Brunswick area

 According to a press release from On Location Casting, which is handling casting extras locally, anyone interested can fill out a talent application form at onlocationcasting.net.

-The press release asks anyone who applies to also send an email to colorpurplefilm@gmail.com with “Color Purple” in the subject line.
+Those who apply must also send an email to colorpurplefilm@gmail.com with “Color Purple” in the subject line.
 The email should include a first and last name, phone number, a recent color photo, home address, height, weight and clothing sizes.

 Tina Kerr, casting director for On Location Casting, said the film calls for a “variety of people” and costumes.

-“It’s a period film, it takes place in the 20s, 30s, 40s, so everyone who participates will have to come in for a fitting,” Kerr said.
+“It’s a period film,” she said.
+“It takes place in the ‘20s, ‘30s, ‘40s so everyone who participates will have to come in for a fitting.”

 Filming is scheduled around 12-hour days, with extras and background actors making $110 a day plus overtime after 10 hours.